 In such a fast-changing competitive landscape, it has never been harder for brick and mortar retailers to compete.
 Competition has never been fiercer and customers have never had so much choice or information at their disposal.
-With the latest research from Qudini highlighting that service waiting times in retail stores costing the UK economy £3.4 billion a year, brick and mortar store owners need to rethink their business models and identify ways to turn their stores into experiential hubs by identifying recurring pain points which negatively impact revenue such as walkouts, waiting times, poorly organised queues and look to rectify them using best in class in-store technology which aligns the business model.
+With the latest research from Qudini highlighting that service waiting times in retail stores costing the UK economy £3.4 billion a year, brick and mortar store owners need to rethink their business models and identify ways to turn their stores into experiential hubs by identifying recurring pain points which negatively impact revenue such as walkouts, waiting times, poorly organised queues and look to rectify them using best in class in-store technology, such as appointment scheduling software and queue management software, which aligns with the business model.

 The ease and comfort of shopping online, as well as the low prices this can offer, means customers are more demanding and more willing to walk away to a competitor than before.

 When customers come into your stores, they’re looking for great service and fantastic experiences.
 Recent studies show when customers have a bad in-store experience, such as a lengthy wait time in a poorly organised queue, 26 per cent will abandon their purchase and leave the store; and the damage continues after they leave the store.

 One of the biggest challenges retailers face is that customers are now more than ever, more demanding and impatient.
 With more options now available to the modern consumer, they are more likely to walk out the door if they have an unsatisfactory experience.
 Wait times present an insurmountable challenge to retailers looking to convert customers in their stores.
 Poor wait times can have a detrimental impact to the bottom line of the traditional bricks and mortar retailer.